“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 That brings us back to the Fourteenth Amendment’s guarantee of equal protection under the law.
 Should that be overridden in this case by religious or cultural convention?
 That’s the crux of the Obergefell case and a thin majority answered no. One accurate point the dissenting judges made is that this does indeed open up the question of polygamous marriage.
 To wit: based on Reynolds v.
 U.S. (1878) polygamy’s ban rests on historical convention, in that case dating back to English common law, a similar justification to what the minority supported and majority challenged on bans against same-sex marriage.
 The difference is that a broad majority of the public opposes polygamy whereas public opinion had shifted in the case of gay marriage by 2015.

 One irony of our current debate over same-sex marriage is the longstanding criticism of gay relationships as being merely short-term.
 Why would someone who opposes homosexuality on those particular grounds oppose gay marriage?
 A more common angle of opposition today is to argue that having to tolerate homosexuals or treat them with equality violates one’s First Amendment right to religious freedom.
 Judge Thomas wrote in his Obergefell dissent that the majority’s “short-circuiting of the process [democracy] has potentially ruinous consequences for religious liberty.”
 With gay marriage legal across the land, attention shifts to whether businesses can lean on the First Amendment to discriminate against LGBT customers.
+The Court will soon hear such a case in Masterpiece Cakeshop v.
+Colorado Civil Rights Commission.
 There won’t be any debate over whether or not ministers or churches are compelled to conduct same-sex weddings as they’ve always retained the right of refusal on any grounds.

 Finally, and least controversially, the Gray Panthers led by Maggie Kuhn advocated on behalf of the elderly, an influential part of the voting electorate.
 Not only do older Americans vote in greater numbers than other age groups proportionally, but those numbers are due to rise in coming years as Baby Boomers move into retirement.
 The “Gray Panther” movement led to improved access to public facilities and advocacy groups like AARP (American Association for Retired People) who defend and fight for entitlements like Social Security and Medicare.
 Regardless of race or sexual orientation, all of us can join AARP unless we check out early.
 Membership qualifies one for discounts at hotels across the country, among other perquisites.
 In most areas, senior status also qualifies one for cheaper movie tickets and free college tuition.
 The 1965 Older Americans Act and other legislation also banned age discrimination in hiring, which has proven difficult to enforce, and provided subsidies for disease prevention and nutritional charities like Meals On Wheels.